Ddal2023/product-api-demo-aus-AI/README.md

 # 🏠 Property API

-Django REST API для управления каталогом Product.
+Django REST API to manage the Product catalog.

 ---